duncancmt/fu/README.md

 ### Features the authors thought of but didn't implement

- * The tax collected on each swap/transfer is used to "frontrun" each swap against the primary liquidity pair upon each transfer not `from` it
+ * The collected trading fees are swapped against the pair on each transfer.
+Basically, combine the `FU` and `Buyback` contracts.
+This would effectively "frontrun" each swap against the primary liquidity pair upon each transfer not `from` it.
+Unfortunately, this made the contract too big.

 ## Restrictions